vsramanujan/asynchronous-javascript/README.md

 2. They are not reasonable

-	- The only way to express temporal dependecies (one starts only after something finishes) using callbacks is by nesting
+	- The only way to express temporal sequence (one starts only after something finishes) using callbacks is by nesting

     - So what happens is that we are forced to keep taking these jumps in our code to actually figure out the path of execution